heisguyy/mlops-capstone/README.md

 House prices
 ==============================

 Predicting the price of houses in 14 states in the United States of America.

+Note: Integration test and continuous integration aren't possible without localstack pro version.
+Because of the complex structure that the

 Project Structure
 ------------
     ├── .github/workflows       <- CI/CD and automation files.
     │   ├── deploy.yml          <- Github action for continuous deployment (CD).
     │   └── integration.yml     <- Github action for continuous integration tests (CI).
     │── .vscode/settings.json   <- Visual studio code IDE config files.
     ├── artifacts               <- Trained and serialized models, vectorizers, encoders, tokenizers, etc.
     ├── data                    <- Data used for the project